 Zhao Zhong is the founder and board director of Green Camel Bell, a grass-root environmental NGOs in Northwest China.
 Green Camel Bell was the first environmental NGO in Gansu Province and pioneered the use of China’s information disclosure laws to hold polluters accountable.
 Besides that, he and his colleagues conducted a range of programs and projects focusing on environmental education, water pollution monitoring, eco-agriculture and grassland conservation.
 In 2009, Zhong was named a “Hero of the Environment” by Time magazine.
 He received his Bachelor’s degree in Electronic and Information Engineering from Hefei University of Technology and Master degree of Laws from the University of Hong Kong.

 Profiles of other advisory board members will be online soon.

 The project is funded under the title "Förderung des zivilgesellschaftlichen Dialogs im Umfeld der chinesischen Seidenstraßeninitiative", engl.
-"Promoting civil society dialogue in the context of the Belt and road Initiative", reference number N-ASL-2020-5123, by Bread for the World (May 2020 to April 2022) and under the grant number 138445 by the Ford Foundation (November 2020 to October 2021).
+"Promoting civil society dialogue in the context of the Belt and road Initiative", reference number N-ASL-2020-5123, by Bread for the World (May 2020 to April 2022, extended to October 2022) and under the grant number 138445 by the Ford Foundation (November 2020 to October 2021).